Kyledesma/ETL_Project/README.md

 ## Data Sources
-1. The first data source was a list ofPlayer Stats CSV:
+1. The first data source was a list of Player Stats CSV:
 1. The second data source was a web scrape from [Sportrac](https://www.spotrac.com/mlb/rankings/2019/salary/) to pull player name, salary,team, position, and age for top 100 highest-paid baseball players.
 Please see the 'Creating_Salaries_Table' jupyter notebook file for more information on how this data was extracted and processed.